drogonframework/drogon-docs/ENG-03-Quick-Start.md

 echo '<h1>Hello Drogon!</h1>' >>index.html
 ```

-The default root path is `"./"`, the project root (not the build directory).
-This could also be modified by config.json.
+The default root path is `"./"`, but could also be modified by config.json.
 See [Configuration File](ENG-10-Configuration-File) for more details.
 Then you can visit this page by URL `"http://localhost"` or`"http://localhost/index.html"` (or the IP of the server where your wepapp is running).

 ![Hello Drogon!](images/hellodrogon.png)